-With winter in full swing, I’m excited to be in the kitchen cooking warm, comforting and healthy meals for my family.
+Although Spring holidays are a little bit different this year, that doesn’t mean you can’t enjoy a delicious and healthy meal with your family.
 One of my favorite recipes is a spinach bacon quiche from Low Carb Maven that is made without a crust.
 It also makes an ideal bariatric meal when you substitute unsweetened almond milk or 1% milk for the heavy cream.
 It’s so full of flavor you won’t miss the crust or cream one bit!
 You can also change up the vegetable and protein ingredients for whatever you have on hand.
 My kids like it made with ham and broccoli and will eat it any time of the day.
-Packed with protein and fiber, it’s the perfect winter dish.
+Packed with protein and fiber, it’s the perfect brunch dish.
 I hope you and your family love it as much as we do!

 Crustless Bacon Spinach Quiche